 Weights and measures

-If you are a business wanting information on testing and certification of a weighbridge please contact us on the number above.
+If you are a business wanting information on testing and certification of a weighbridge please contact us.

 Staffordshire Trading Standards Business Advice team: